rohgarg/split-cuda/README.md

 ### Known issues

-1. DLOGs in the lower half don't print any output after restart.
-2. Restart segfaults if ASLR is enabled; it's probably because of address conflicts.
+1. Restart segfaults if ASLR is enabled; it's probably because of address conflicts.
+2. The application might crash after restart if it tries to call `gettimeofday()`.
+Since the upper half is dynamically-linked, it needs the VDSO page for making calls such as, `gettimeofday()`, etc.
+   And the location of the VDSO page might change post restart.